EMBL-Design-Language/Framework-for-Websites/README.md

 ## What this is
 - Barebones: This is a barebones implementation schematic representation of one possible format for EMBL sites.
 - Discovery: This tooling will help us discover spacing and navigation structures for EMBL sites.
+- A resource: Use this in your html mockups by including the css `link to css file here`

 ## Under the hood
 This is a stripped down Foundation for Sites installation through npm.